Keeping stock out of waterways

-There are two documents that regulate stock access in waterways, the Resources Management (Stock Exclusion) Regulations 2020, which applies at a national level and the Land and Water Regional Plan (LWRP), – as well as its associated plan changes that introduce subregional rules – which applies to Canterbury.
+There are two documents that regulate stock access in waterways: the Resource Management (Stock Exclusion) Regulations 2020 which applies at a national level, and the Land and Water Regional Plan (LWRP) – as well as its associated plan changes that introduce subregional rules – which apply to Canterbury.

 Where the two regulations are different, the more stringent rule must be followed.
 These rules do not apply to feral animals.

-All dairy cows, beef cattle, dairy support, pigs and deer must be kept away from lakes and rivers with a bed wider than 1m, by maintaining a 3-metre minimum setback.
+All dairy cows, beef cattle, dairy support, pigs and deer must be kept away from lakes and rivers with a bed wider than one metre, by maintaining a three metre minimum setback.

 Additional stock exclusion rules apply within the Waimakariri, Banks Peninsula, Selwyn, Hinds, Orari-Temuka-Opihi-Pareora and South Coastal Canterbury regions.